Patient travel for foreign citizens

-Asylum seekers and their families have the same rights as Norwegian citizens as regards to reimbursement for their expenses for patient travel while their asylum application is being processed.
+Refugees, asylum seekers and their families have the same rights as Norwegian citizens as regards to reimbursement for their expenses for patient travel while their asylum application is being processed.
 The rights apply from the date on which the asylum application is submitted.
 You loose these rights if the application is rejected with final effect.

 Are you a member of the Norwegian National Insurance scheme?